Tishly/Tishly/README.md

 - 👋 Hi, I’m @Tishly
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning Frontend engineering
-- 💞️ I’m looking to collaborate on HTML and CSS learning projects and bootcamps
+- 💞️ I’m looking to collaborate on HTML, CSS and JavaScript learning projects and bootcamps
-- 📫 How to reach me
+- 📫 Reach me at tishlybakes18@gmail.com

 <!---
 Tishly/Tishly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.